Gauge (firearms): Historical development

-Likewise, given the diameter in inches, the gauge is

-The gauge of firearms is determined by: 1 pound/gauge = weight of lead sphere.
-Caliber of the bore is then measured.
-This is essential information for understanding gauges.

 Bore sizing

 Since shotguns were not originally intended to fire solid projectiles, but rather a compressible mass of shot, the actual diameter of the bore can vary.
 The fact that most shotgun bores are not cylindrical also causes deviations from the ideal bore diameter.

 The chamber of the gun is larger, to accommodate the thickness of the shotshell walls, and a "forcing cone" in front of the chamber reduces the diameter down to the bore diameter.
-The forcing cone can be as short as a fraction of an inch, or as long as a few inches on some guns.
+The forcing cone can be as short as a fraction of an inch, or as long as a few inches on some firearms.
 At the muzzle end of the barrel, the choke can constrict the bore even further, so measuring the bore diameter of a shotgun is not a simple process, as it must be done away from either end.

 Shotgun bores are commonly "overbored" or "backbored", meaning that most of the bore (from the forcing cone to the choke) is slightly larger than the value given by the formula.
 This is claimed to reduce felt recoil and improve patterning.
 The recoil reduction is due to the larger bore producing a slower acceleration of the shot, and the patterning improvements are due to the larger muzzle diameter for the same choke constriction, which results in less shot deformation.
 A 12-gauge shotgun, nominally 18.5 mm, can range from a tight 18 mm to an extreme overbore of 20 mm.
 Some also claim an increased velocity with the overbored barrels, up to 15 m/s, which is due to the larger swept volume of the overbored barrel.
 Once only found in expensive custom shotguns, overbored barrels are now becoming common in mass-marketed guns.
-Aftermarket backboring is also commonly done to reduce the weight of the barrel, and move the center of mass backward for a better balance.
+Aftermarket backboring is also commonly done to reduce the weight of the barrel and move the center of mass backward for a better balance.
 Factory overbored barrels generally are made with a larger outside diameter, and will not have this reduction in weight—though the factory barrels will be tougher, since they have a normal barrel wall thickness.

 Firing slugs from overbored barrels can result in very inconsistent accuracy, as the slug may be incapable of obturating to fill the oversized bore.